To be admitted, you should already have:

 - Unofficial transcripts: From all previous college coursework.
 This is a separate copy from the official transcripts required by the Graduate Programs office.

 - Evidence of Interpreting Certification and/or Experience: Evidence of certification and/or experience interpreting and/or translating.
-Those without certification may be admitted via an alternative assessment (see below):
+Those without certification may be admitted via an alternative assessment (see application):

-- Additionally, you will need to submit at least 2 additional letters of recommendation from consumers and/or colleagues who can speak to your ability to navigate meaning transfer between parties who do not use the same language.
+- Submit at least 1 letter of recommendation from should be consumers and/or colleagues who can speak to your ability to navigate meaning transfer between parties who do not use the same language.

 - Evidence of continuing professional development: